helfertool/helfertool/README.md

 The advantage of this method compared to the console backend from Django is, that you also see the mails sent in Celery tasks in the same window.

+# Code style

+To run pylint and pep8 for all modules, run:

+    ./scripts/check-codestyle.sh

+The modules from `src/requirements_dev.txt` need to be installed for that.

+The maximum line length is 120 characters, not 80.

 # LICENSE

 Copyright (C) 2018  Sven Hertle